 The one-time transition tax is based on our total post-1986 earnings and profits (E&P), the tax on which we previously deferred from U.S. income taxes under U.S. law.
-The Company determined it was not subject to the one-time transition tax and therefore the provisional amount was zero.
+The Company determined it was not subject to the one-time transition tax.